 The Human Resources Department is committed to working with the diverse South Puget Sound Community College community in identifying and responding to its changing needs.
-We will provide leadership and guidance in the development, implementation, and equitable administration of policies and procedures, to foster respect for others, pride in performance, and a positive work and learning environment for employees and students.
+We provide leadership and guidance in the development, implementation, and equitable administration of college policies, contracts and procedures.
+We strive to foster respect for others, pride in performance, and to create a positive work and learning environment for employees and students.

 Human Resources Office Staff

 Chief Human Resources Officer

 Human Resource Consultant Assistant 2